cneal05/Engineering_4_Notebook/README.md

 [Landing_Area_Part_1](raspberry-pi/Landing_Area_Part_1.py)

 ### Reflection
-This assginment was the most code heavy assignment that we have done, but after understanding the floats, how to define a functions, and the try and except function this assignment was very simple.
+This assginment was the most code heavy assignment that we have done.
+The main idea for this assignment was to understand floats, how to define a functions, and the try and except function.
+After understanding those I remembered what I was very used to in my CS class and asking a question and taking it as an input was very easy to complete.

 &nbsp;